Murder of Abraham Shakespeare: Missing status and death

 On November 9, 2009, Shakespeare's family reported him missing, stating that they had not seen him since April of that year.
 Family and friends had originally hoped he had taken his money and was living on a beach in the Caribbean Sea.
-A tip-off led investigators to the backyard of a home purchased by Moore, where Shakespeare's body was found buried under 9 ft of dirt under a newly constructed concrete slab.
+A tip-off led investigators to the backyard of a single-story ranch home in Plant City purchased by Dorice Donegan "Dee Dee" Moore (born July 25, 1972), the prime suspect in the disappearance of Abraham Shakespeare.
+His body was found buried under 9 ft of dirt under a newly constructed concrete slab.
+Hillsborough County detectives say Shakespeare died April 6 or 7 in the Plant City home.
 Shakespeare was 42.

-Hillsborough County detectives say Shakespeare died April 6 or 7 in the single-story ranch home in Plant City.
-Police took Moore into custody on February 2, 2010, in connection with the murder of Shakespeare.
-A judge set a $1 million bond.
-The police stated Moore had tried to convince an acquaintance to unearth the body and move it a week after the death, and had continued to try to convince others that Shakespeare was still alive.
-On February 19, 2010, Moore was formally charged with first-degree murder.

-Dorice Donegan "Dee Dee" Moore (born July 25, 1972) was the prime suspect in the death of Abraham Shakespeare, whom she had befriended.
-She was married to James Moore in 1992, and has a son born in 1995.
-In 2001, Dorice Moore was convicted of insurance fraud and falsely reporting a crime; she served a year of probation.
-Moore filed for bankruptcy in 2002.

 Investigation

+During the investigation into Shakespeare's disappearance, police spoke with Moore on several occasions, as she claimed to still be in contact with him.
+Moore had befriended Shakespeare, ostensibly to write a book about his experiences.
+Moore claimed that, over time, she began providing him financial advice and helping him with financial concerns.

-Before police found Shakespeare's body, Moore said Shakespeare had decided to leave town and had gone to Texas, Jamaica, Puerto Rico, or Orlando, Florida, or was sick in a hospital.
+Moore said Shakespeare had decided to leave town and had gone to Texas, Jamaica, Puerto Rico, or Orlando, Florida, or was sick in a hospital.
 Moore also said that Shakespeare was tired of people asking him for money, so she helped him leave town.
+However, during this same time, she tried to find a person who would take the blame for Shakespeare's death for $50,000.
+She also offered to pay someone to dig up and move Shakespeare's body to another location.

-After police found his body under a concrete slab, in the backyard of the home she put in her boyfriend's name, Moore told police different versions of what happened to Shakespeare, blaming drug dealers, a lawyer, and her 14-year-old son.
+After police found his body under a concrete slab in the backyard of the home she put in her boyfriend's name, Moore told police different versions of what happened to Shakespeare, blaming drug dealers, a lawyer, and her 14-year-old son.
 She later said she killed Shakespeare in self-defense.

+The investigation revealed the variety of ways Moore attempted to convince Shakespeare was alive while continuing to have access to his money and property.
 After Shakespeare's disappearance, Moore, who was living in his house, kept using his cell phone and sending text messages to his friends and relatives, pretending she was Shakespeare.
 Recipients thought they did not sound like him and were suspicious because Shakespeare was illiterate.
 When people texted Shakespeare's phone back with questions that could not be answered by Moore, no response was given.
+Moore also offered the mother of one of Shakespeare's two sons a $200,000 home if she would lie to detectives and tell them she had seen him recently and paid $5,000 to a relative of Shakespeare's to give his mother a birthday card and imply it was from him.